ListenOne1/cse212-final-project/2-linklist.md

 ![imagine]()

-The first node in the linked list is **Head**, the node at the end of the linked list we called **Tail** Function|Description|Python Code|Performance
+The first node in the linked list is **Head**, the node at the end of the linked list we called **Tail**

+Python does have a linked list available for use called the deque.
+To create an empty linked list, the following code is used: link_list = deque().
+You will need to include the following import statement as well: import deque.
+The table below shows the common functions in the deque.

+Function|Description|Python Code|Performance
 -|-|-|-
 insert_head(value)|Adds "value" before the head|my_deque.appendleft(value)|O(1)